Mikkareem/contacts-app-compose/README.md

 Considerations: (These things, not able to implement within the time constraints, But I can explain how to achieve this in our app)
 1) Font changes
-2) I/P Keyboard actions like PhoneType, EmailType Keyboard Options
-3) stringResource() usage
+2) stringResource() usage
-4) Except CompactWidth devices, Add Device/Random is not yet implemented in TwoPane screens
+3) Except CompactWidth devices, Add Device/Random is not yet implemented in TwoPane screens
-5) Permission Missing cases UI is not implemented
+4) Permission Missing cases UI is not implemented

 Usage: